 Doolittle Raiders

 The official site of the Doolittle Raiders.
 Also see Doolittle Raid Remembered about the men of the Doolittle Raid.
 Nine are still alive as of November 28, 2008.
+The story fascinates me so much I put together a scene of the B-25s taking off the USS Hornet.

 History of Boulton Paul and Boulton Paul Aircraft Heritage Project and Boulton Paul Association